 Creativity is one of the great hallmarks of San Francisco, and a robust array of museums and new independent art galleries abound in this city, which keeps inventing new ways of inspiring.

-One of the best ways of experiencing San Francisco’s creative flair is by taking a tour of the Mission District.
-Also known as “The Mission”, this vibrant neighborhood has been historically related to the Latin communities of San Francisco, and it’s dotted with a medley of art galleries, lip-smacking taquerias, bustling bars, and quaint boutique shops.
+One of the best ways to experience San Francisco’s creative flair is by taking a free tour of the Mission District.
+Also known as “The Mission,” this vibrant neighborhood has been historically related to the Latin communities of San Francisco, and it’s dotted with a medley of art galleries, lip-smacking taquerias, bustling bars, and quaint boutique shops.

-The Mission became a mecca for the cultural vultures thanks to its colorful medley of eye-popping murals centered around a range of themes ranging from cultural heritage to social-political statements.
+The Mission became a mecca for the cultural vultures thanks to its colorful medley of eye-popping murals centered around various themes ranging from cultural heritage to social-political statements.

 Ride The Iconic San Francisco Cable Cars

-If you’re looking for an exciting way of exploring San Francisco, say no more!
-Hop aboard a cable car and get ready for a thrilling ride around the city.
+If you’re a first-time visitor looking for an exciting way to explore San Francisco, say no more!
+Hop aboard a cable car and prepare for a thrilling ride around the city.

 San Francisco’s cable cars are the world’s last manually operated cable car system and are a true icon of the city.

-To catch a glimpse of the most famous local attractions, hop on the Powell/Hyde line, which runs from the bustling Union Square to Pier 39 and Fisherman’s Wharf.
+To glimpse the most famous local attractions, hop on the Powell/Hyde line, which runs from the bustling Union Square to Pier 39 and Fisherman’s Wharf.

-Along the way, you’ll be able to indulge in unbeatable views and catch a glimpse of major attractions like the picture-ready Lombard Street, a.k.a the “Crookedest Street in the World”!
+Along the way, you’ll indulge in unbeatable views and catch a glimpse of major attractions like the picture-ready Lombard Street, a.k.a the “Crookedest Street in the World”!

 Tour The Castro District